 There are several possible scenarios in which the bacteria that should be healthfully living in your large intestine can be thrown off track.
 You could have taken a lot of antibiotics that killed the healthy bacteria and allowed yeast (most frequently Candida) to grow in its place.
 Or perhaps you’ve overdone the fermented foods such as sauerkraut, kombucha, and yogurt, and they’ve become happily situated in a place that requires a careful balance of the right bacteria.

 Once we know more about any imbalance of bacteria in your gut, we can start to change the environment so the healthiest bacteria are able to flourish and protect your body.
-Keep in mind, however, that healthy bacteria require a healthy intestinal lining, so treating leaky gut and stabilizing your digestion is an ongoing process alongside maintaining the right balance of gut bacteria.
+Keep in mind, however, that healthy bacteria require a healthy intestinal lining, so treating a leaky gut and stabilizing your digestion is an ongoing process, alongside maintaining the right balance of gut bacteria.